NanoExplorer/AstroRef/README.md

 ## Installation

 AstroRef is written in Python 3.
-Its dependencies are as follows:
+Its dependencies are as follows, but installing via the provided yml file is recommended (see below):
 * ads
 * bibtexparser (v1.4.1 tested)
 * gi / PyGObject (This may be included with your distro, I know Ubuntu has it)